vespa-engine/documentation/en/tutorials/text-search-semantic.md

 }
 ```

 The baselines are two obvious choices that also represent two extremes that are interesting to analyze.
-The `AND` operator is too restrictive, matching very few documents.
+The `AND` operator is too restrictive, matching few documents.
 The consequence is that it ends up missing the relevant documents in the first 100 positions for approximately half of the queries.
 The `OR` operator on the other hand, matches the majority of the documents in the corpus and recalls the relevant document for most of the queries.

 ## Pre-trained vector embeddings